 - A mix of the two

-Follow the below steps to easily interlink your alarms or watch how Wes does it!
+Follow the below steps to easily interlink your alarms and build your protective network.

 Creating an interlinked network with wireless communication.

 - Install Alarm 1 as described in the manual (battery powered install here or mains powered install here).

 - Then install the base plate for Alarm 2 in one of the recommended locations.